linkareti/rec-project/rec.am/readme.txt

 The skin "alternate" is there for example purposes and doesn't add much over the "default" besides a demonstrative (aka ugly) background.

 Maven will by default include the skin "default" while generating the WAR file.
-To use the "alternate" instead, the maven profile "skin.alternate" must be activated.
-This can be achieved passing the switch "-Pskin.alternate" in the command line, e.g.:
+To use the "alternate" instead, you must set the "skin" property to "alternate".
+This can be achieved passing the switch "-Dskin=alternate" in the command line, e.g.:

- - mvn -Pskin.alternate clean package
+ - mvn -Dskin=alternate clean package

 To create a new skin: